kristinriebe/solarsystem-workshop/README.md

 If you made it this far: thanks for staying with me and congratulations!
 I hope you enjoyed this tutorial.
 For comments and suggestions, mistakes or questions, please send a mail to kristin.riebe@mk-star.de.

+Interested in my final version of the Python script, which includes the steps explained in this tutorial?
+I've uploaded it here: [create_planet_final.py](https://cloud.aip.de/index.php/s/v4s4ChGJUJS2KPE).
+It doesn't contain the 'Further improvements' steps, however, since so far I didn't have enough time to include them all.
+If you manage to finish these, I would appreciate if you share *your* final version! :-)